andersthemagi/magicalmusings.github.io/_posts/campaigns/free lances/loot-8-Eyre-999.md

 **SUBJECT:** After-Action Manifest of Otharaunt Skirmish

 The purpose of this memorandum is to document necessary reward and payment for mercenary work on 8 Eyre 999 YK.
 Led by Sgt Lillia Xendros of the Knights Corps, a group of mercenaries from the Free Lances Adventuring Guild of Fairhaven wiped out a daelkyr outpost and secured an artillery encampment previously lost by the Knights Arcane.
 Seven members of the Squire Corps were sent for reconnaissance, and were killed in action as a result.
+This skirmish reflects greatly on the determination and valor of the mercenaries employed, as well as their loyalty and pride to the banner of Audair.

 ## Rewards